fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 DATABASE_NAME = os.environ["DATABASE_NAME"]
 ```

-As we saw earlier, `python-dotenv` will load the variables In `.quartenv` and load it as environment variables in our computer, so then `settings.py` can access them using `os.environ`.
+As we saw earlier, `python-dotenv` will load the variables in `.quartenv` and load it as environment variables in our computer, so then `settings.py` can access them using `os.environ`.
 We do this so that we can then deploy to a production environment easily with the proper environment variables set in the production hosts.
 Save the file.

 ## Application Setup <!-- 4.4 -->